ibm-messaging/mq-mft-file-ordering/README.md

 See also the GitHub Pages site for this repository: [https://ibm-messaging.github.io/mq-mft-file-ordering](https://ibm-messaging.github.io/mq-mft-file-ordering)

-Initial public release: 24 July 2016.
+First public release: 24 July 2016.

 ## Contributions